tiagoratao/potest/Building-an-OutSystems-pipeline-with-Azure-DevOps-Multistage-Pipeline-(WIP).md

 ![properties-services](https://user-images.githubusercontent.com/50829192/197749373-9c17ea13-4b29-42ee-a967-1e9c62039ad7.png)

-#### 3.2 Publish Properties Management in the LifeTime environment (Optional)
+#### 4.2 Publish Properties Management in the LifeTime environment (Optional)

 Properties Management provides the APIs to externally use the [Properties Services](https://www.outsystems.com/forge/component-overview/3966/properties-services) component.

-To install the Properties Management, download the [Properties Management](https://www.outsystems.com/forge/component-overview/947/properties-management) and publish it on LifeTime environment using Service Center.
+To install the Properties Management, download the [Properties Management](https://www.outsystems.com/forge/component-overview/947/properties-management) and publish it on the LifeTime environment using Service Center.
 Alternatively, you can install the component directly from the Service Studio interface.

 ![properties-management](https://user-images.githubusercontent.com/50829192/197749402-35be4c21-76ea-49f1-95e0-05006bc0f2c4.png)

-#### 3.3 Publish CI/CD probe in the Regression environment
+#### 4.3 Publish CI/CD probe in the Regression environment

 To retrieve environment-specific information that is required when running the continuous delivery pipeline, the [CI/CD Probe](https://www.outsystems.com/forge/component-overview/6528/ci-cd-probe) Forge component must be installed on the Regression environment of your deployment pipeline.